-This expert-led course provides the same training as our popular Certificate of Home Horticulture program, which offers an exceptional experience that will help your garden thrive.
+Drawn from the training Oregon Master Gardeners receive, this on-demand summer course provides the same training as our popular instructor-led Certificate of Home Horticulture course.
+Both offer an exceptional experience that will help your garden thrive.
+(The instructor-led course will be offered again in winter 2025.)

-NOTE: Though this is the same training as the Master Gardener program, this Certificate of Home Horticulture will not lead to a Master Gardener Certification.
+NOTE: Though this course duplicates some of the training Oregon Master Gardener volunteers receive, this Certificate of Home Horticulture class will not lead to Master Gardener Certification.

-Upon completion of this accelerated summer course, you will receive a Certificate of Home Horticulture.
+Upon completion of this self-paced summer course, you will receive a Certificate of Home Horticulture.
 The curriculum for the online Home Horticulture course includes an innovative online format that includes:

 This program is open to all.
 You don't have to be an OSU student or even live in Oregon.

-Many of the modules, such as Botany Basics, Soils and Compost, Intro to Entomology, Pesticide Safety and more are applicable anywhere.
+Many of the modules, such as Botany Basics, Soils and Fertilizers, Intro to Entomology, Pesticide Safety and more are applicable anywhere.
 Others that are more plant-oriented use mostly western Oregon examples, although there is still plenty of basic, essential information.
-We include some information for dryer regions as well.
+Western Oregon is a temperate, zone 8, dry-summer, wet-winter region.
+We include some information for dryer regions such as central Oregon as well.

-If you live in a climate that is extremely different from western Oregon (like a desert or tropical area), you'll learn all the essential information, though you might want to supplement the course with local information as well.
+If you live in a climate that is extremely different from western Oregon, most of the topics will still be useful, but you are encouraged to supplement the course with local information as well.

 I wanted to learn more about the science behind plants.
 I also wanted to validate my pre-existing knowledge of horticulture and desired a defined certificate that I could present to a future employer.
 I learned more information, gained quality written readings in the form of pdf downloads, and received a certificate for my resume.
 And the online flexibility, and the readings were all really easy to read and full of important information.